any-docs/css/content/reference/at-rules/@starting-style/index.md

 ### Basic @starting-style usage

-Transition an element's {{cssxref("background-color")}} from transparent to green when it is initially rendered:
+Transition an element's `background-color` from transparent to green when it is initially rendered:

 ```css
 #target {